tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/计费计量问题_intl_en.md

 ### Which regions will benefit from the reduced unit pricing of STANDARD IA storage usage?

-The reduction in the unit price of STANDARD_IA storage usage from 0.018 USD/GB/month to 0.015 USD/GB/month will apply to certain regions, including Mumbai, Seoul, Bangkok, Silicon Valley, Moscow, Jakarta, and São Paulo.
+The reduction in the unit price of STANDARD_IA storage usage from 0.018 USD/GB/month to 0.015 USD/GB/month will apply to certain regions, including Mumbai, Seoul, Bangkok, Silicon Valley , Jakarta, and São Paulo.
 The reduction has taken effect on July 1, 2022.

 ## Free Tier